Representation Theorems of $\mathbb{R}$-trees and Brownian Motions Indexed by $\mathbb R$-trees: Introduction

-It is of interest to ask the following questions: \begin{description} \item Question $1$: Under what conditions on the set $\{\mathcal C_d(A,B)\}_{A,B\in M}$ does $(M,d)$ become an $\mathbb R$-tree? \item Question $2$: When can an $\mathbb R$-tree be identified by the set $\{\mathcal C_d(A,B)\}_{A,B\in M}$? \end{description} In this paper we give complete solution to Question 1 (see Section \ref{tree1} below), namely, we provide a sufficient and necessary condition on $\{\mathcal C_d(A,B)\}_{A,B\in M}$ such that $(M,d)$ is an $\mathbb R$-tree.
+It is then of interest to ask the following questions: \begin{description} \item Question $1$: Under what conditions on the set $\{\mathcal C_d(A,B)\}_{A,B\in M}$ does $(M,d)$ become an $\mathbb R$-tree? \item Question $2$: When can an $\mathbb R$-tree be fully identified by the set $\{\mathcal C_d(A,B)\}_{A,B\in M}$? \end{description} In this paper we give complete solution to Question 1 (see Section \ref{tree1} below), namely, we provide a sufficient and necessary condition on $\{\mathcal C_d(A,B)\}_{A,B\in M}$ such that $(M,d)$ is an $\mathbb R$-tree.
 In Section \ref{tree2}, we study Question 2 by considering radial metric and river metric.
-We show that the answer to Question 2 is positive when $M=\mathbb R^n$ and
+We show that the answer to Question 2 is positive for $M=\mathbb R^n$ (for some $n$) and